MGeurts/genealogy/resources/markdown/help.md

 ### c.
 Family

-The <b>Family</b> card shows the persons parents and the current partner.
+The <b>Family</b> card shows the person's parents and the current partner.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-033a.webp" class="rounded" alt="Family">